Image: Atelier Cambré

 Pascal Leboucq is the designer of the exhibition, and sound artist Marc Alberto makes the soundtracks.
 The dramaturgy of the exhibition, in which the research is also shared, is in the hands of Lucas De Man.
 They work with the creative networking company Company New Heroes.

 We keep expanding our research!
 Every Saturday, you can sign up to share your own erotic fantasy in Bolleke, which is parked in the garden of Marres.
 The interview will be conducted by a trained interviewer and is fully anonymous.
 Do you want to sign up?
 Send an email to firstname.lastname@example.org with your date and time of preference, and we will schedule an interview.
 If you sign up, you can visit the exhibition for free, so you don’t have to book a ticket.

 The exhibition is part of the project Yes, Please!, a broad research to erotic fantasies.

-The book Yes, Please! will be presented at Boekhandel Dominicanen in Maastricht prior to the opening.
-After the presentation, the book will be available at Marres.
+The book Yes, Please! was presented at Boekhandel Dominicanen in Maastricht prior to the opening of the exhibition at Marres.
+The book is available through our webshop.

 More information about Yes, Please!

 Yes, Please! is made possible with the support of de Buren and the Prins Bernhard Cultuurfonds.

 Marres, House for Contemporary Culture, receives structural support from the Ministry of Education, Culture and Science, the Province of Limburg and the municipality of Maastricht.